DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 Users act responsibly when it comes to updating outcomes on DTTP, but because an extension is not considered a formal “outcome” it is currently either not recorded at all or falls under deferrals.

 >“It is not the case that an extension would be as a result of a failed assessment, it would be done preemptively.
-We don’t change anything on the DTTP until the final judgement about their position.”
+We do not change anything on the DTTP until the final judgement about their position.”

 Lookback highlights: